rbrummer-jhb/iamroot/ang.md

 // this defines an array type containing
 // objects with a specific structure
-// note square brackers at the end let people: {
+// note square brackets at the end let people: {
     name: string;
     age: number;